 The moment when my type 1 diabetes story began

 The very next day, we went to the hospital.
 The doctors took a series of tests.
 Unfortunately, they diagnosed me with type 1 diabetes.
 The blood glucose target range for diabetics should be 5.0–7.2 mmol/l.
 Unfortunately, my blood glucose level was 12 mmol/l.

 This number did not mean anything to me, but for my parents was a shock.
 They knew that that was the

-Few hours after the diagnosis, the doctors explained to my parents everything about diabetes.
+A few hours after the diagnosis, the doctors explained to my parents everything about diabetes.
 The next difficult step was to explain this situation to their 6-year-old girl.
 At first, it was difficult for me to understand them.
 Together with my mother, we stayed for one week in the hospital.
-The doctors carried out more analysis in order to determine what type of insulin I should use.
+The doctors carried out more analyses in order to determine what type of insulin I should use.
 Then for the first time, I asked myself – why was this happening to me?

 I remember that I was asking my parents if they had diabetes like me.
 I was even asking them if we can replace – if they can have diabetes instead of me.

 After a week, they let me go home.
 I was very happy.
 However, I was not aware of the challenges I will be facing.
 And I didn’t know that one part of my life will change forever.